 Fostering a world that can feed itself, appreciate the rich heritage of its rice cultures and value its rice growing land as a precious resource to be shared with future generations.

-Applicants must be students registered at an accredited U.S. institution of higher education or scholars associated with such an institution, and have a supporting letter from a faculty member of a United States university and a supporting letter from the researcher with whom they propose being associated in Asia.
+Applicants must be students registered at an accredited U.S. institution of higher education or scholars associated with such an institution, and have a supporting letter from a faculty member of a United States university and a supporting letter from a professional with whom they propose being associated in Asia.
 Applications that involve travel and study of US-based scholars at IRRI are encouraged.

 We support research and education to improve understanding of: